 For $10 per person, the Horizons Kangaroo Sanctuary offers a 'Kangaroo Experience' that starts at 3.30 every day and lasts approximately 2 hours.

 Located at 15 Fitzroy Crescent, Agnes Water.

 Clearly, please leave your doggies at home for this activity!

 Fishing Agnes Water & 1770

 If you love fishing, chances are you'll love Agnes Water & 1770.
 Boasting a large number of beautiful beach fishing spots in and around the area, some are secluded and some are in more known areas.
-I will never forget the day we wandered around the rocks up near the 1770 Captain Cook Monument, threw a line in and within 5 minutes pulled in a beautiful sized flathead!
+I will never forget the day we wandered around the rocks up near the 1770 Captain Cook Monument, threw a line in and within 5 minutes pulled in a beautifully sized flathead!

 Rock fishing is popular among keen anglers and Agnes Water & 1770 offers the most consistent and finest fishing on the eastern seaboard.
 A popular spot is known as the 'Catwalk' up near the 1770 headland, Wreck Rock in Deepwater National Park is also popular.

 Expect to catch Sweetlip, Dart, Bream, Swallowtail Dar, Jew, Tailor, Mackeral, Sharks and Winter Whiting to name just a few!